How to calculate your caloric deficit

 Calculate your daily calorie goal

 TDEE minus your chosen deficit.
 Example: 2,400 - 500 = 1,900 kcal/day.
-Ensure this number stays above your BMR (Basal Metabolic Rate).
-If it doesn't, reduce the deficit — eating below your BMR slows your metabolism and promotes muscle loss.
+Check that this figure remains above your BMR (basal metabolic rate).
+If it's not, reduce the deficit—eating below your BMR slows down the metabolism and encourages muscle loss.

 4